kaust-rccl/ksl-docs/docs/source/soft_env/science_platforms/data_science/big_data_proc/dask/ibex.rst

 Using pip to install
 ----------------------
-If you don’t use conda package management and depend on the system installed python modules, you can install via pip.
+If you don't use conda package management and depend on the system installed python modules, you can install via pip.

 .. code-block::